PXL-IT/VMwareClusterInfo/FAQ.md

 ## Q1: What's the routable network?
 **A1:** Every project has its own routable network.
 There is already one device up and running, which lives outside of your VMware project.
-That devices is the gateway, it will route traffic.
+That device is the gateway, it will route traffic.

 ## Q2: We don't get an IP on our routable network via DHCP.
 **A2:** Correct, there is no DHCP server on the routable network.
 The gateway, which is already there, only provides routing.
 Therefore, all servers should have a static IP address.